 Where to Buy a Wing Chun Dummy

-If you Google “Wing Chun dummy for sale,” you’ll see them for sale.
-On average, the quality wooden dummies are about £400 to £1000.
+If you Google “Wing Chun dummy for sale,” you’ll see a huge choice.
+Prices range from £400 to £2000.
 There are plenty of places to buy them from, but there are a few important notes.

 Try to buy locally – They are heavy and that can be a significant portion of the expense.